Embassy of the United Kingdom, Tehran: Mykonos restaurant assassinations

 The UK and all other EU countries withdrew their heads of mission in April 1997 when a German court issued a verdict that members of the Iranian intelligence services were responsible for the murder of four Iranian Kurds in Germany in 1992.
-Heads of mission returned in November 1997 following the election of President Khatami, who showed determination to pursue the establishment of a civil society and the rule of law, and to promote wider international understanding.
+Heads of mission returned in November 1997 following the election of President Mohammad Khatami, who showed determination to pursue the establishment of a civil society and the rule of law, and to promote wider international understanding.
 Britain and Iran jointly upgraded the relationship to ambassadorial status in 1999.

-2011 British Embassy stormed
+2011 storming

 On 29 November 2011, two compounds of the British embassy in Tehran were stormed by Iranian protesters.
 The protesters smashed windows, ransacked offices, set fire to government documents, and burned a British flag.

 The storming of the British embassy followed from the 2011 joint American-British-Canadian sanctions and the Iranian government's Guardian Council approving a parliamentary bill expelling the British ambassador as a result of those sanctions.
 A British flag was taken down and replaced by the Iranian flag by the protesters.
 The British Foreign Office responded by saying "We are outraged by this.
 It is utterly unacceptable and we condemn it."
 According to Iranian state news agencies, the protesters were largely composed of young adults.
 On 30 November 2011, in response to the attack, the UK closed its embassy in Tehran and ordered the Iranian embassy in London closed.
 In order to continue providing consular assistance to British citizens in Iran, the UK appointed Sweden as a protecting power; Iran similarly appointed Oman as its protecting power in London.